jhpyle/docassemble/_docs/development.md

 git clone https://e8cc02bec7061de98ba4851263638d7483f63d41:x-oauth-basic@github.com/johnsmith/docassemble-missouri-familylaw
 {% endhighlight %}

-Within docassemble, you can go to "Package Management" -> "Update a package" and enter this URL into the "GitHub URL".
+Within docassemble, you can go to "Package Management" and enter this URL into the "GitHub URL".
 This will install the package on your server.
 Any time you wanted to update the package, you could visit the link `/updatepackage?action=update&package=docassemble.missouri-family-law` on your server.